benjohnsonnlp/developer/_content/programming-model/concepts.md

 By default, IBM will provide a set of real world objects you can start with.
 The Knowledge and Reasoning service is a Watson Assistant Builder service.
 Learn more about the [Knowledge and Reasoning service]({{site.baseurl}}/knowledge/proactive/) [here]({{site.baseurl}}/broken_link)

 ### Objects
 An object is a data structure that represents an object or concept in the physical world.
-A user can interact directly with an object or through a command and control using the Voice service, Knowledge and Reasoning service objects, Personal Assistant Builder service, and corresponding expertise that are registered with the Personal Assistant Builder service.
+A user can interact directly with an object or through a command and control using the Voice service, Knowledge and Reasoning service objects, Assistant Builder service, and corresponding expertise that are registered with the Assistant Builder service.
 Examples of object interactions include:

 * A door sensor object whose door state is open or closed.
 * A temperature sensor object whose temperature state is above or below 34 degrees.